jtickle/gravity/README.md

     * Marking selected objects
   * Simulation Canvas
     * Display all stars in the system with sizes logarithmic to mass
-    * Right-click-drag to move the screen around the simulation
+    * Move the screen around the simulation by holding rightmouse and dragging, shift+dragging, or touch-hold-dragging.
+      Zoom in and out by scrolling the mouse wheel, or two-finger touch dragging.
 * Query
   * Maintain 'Selected Stars' list within Simulation
   * Display list of 'Selected Stars' attributes in the Sidebar